ericflo/simpleblog/posts/2014-04-09-react-part-1-project-structure.rst

 ---
 layout: post
-title: "Server/Client With React, Part 1: Project Structure"
+title: "Server/Client With React, Part 1: Getting Started"
 date: 2014-04-09T12:29:00-08:00
 comments: false
 categories: [React, ReactJS, Programming, Server, Client, Javascript]
-alias: [/blog/2014/04/09/react-part-1-project-structure]
+alias: [/blog/2014/04/09/react-part-1-getting-started]
-published: false
+published: true
 ---

 A few months ago `I wrote about`_ how React.js has made it possible (and relatively easy) to write code that renders markup quickly on the server, and also can be executed on the client to perform all page updates.
-That all that could be done with a few open source libraries and some glue code.
-Today I'll start to walk through how I prefer to set this whole thing up and develop with React.js.
+Now that we know what the goal is, we can explore how to put all these pieces together, or how I've managed to do it anyway.

 Let's Build Something!
 ----------------------

 It's easiest to talk about concepts if we can also work on something concrete, so in the next few posts we'll build a little example site called IRLMoji, which asks users to post pictures that look like emoji.
-Here's what it'll look
+All credit goes to `@dwiskus`_ for originally starting this `meme on Twitter`_.
+But we're going to turn it into its own app for demo purposes, which will look something like
-like:
+this:

 .. image:: http://eflorenzano.com.s3-us-west-2.amazonaws.com/irlmoji-screenshot.jpg
     :alt: A screenshot of what we are building